-If you do not have an assigned user identifier (ID) and initial password, type the default user ID (USERID) in the User ID field and the default password ( PASSWORD) in the Password field (where the sixth alphanumeric character is the number zero, not the letter O) and click OK.
+If you do not have an assigned user identifier (ID) and initial password, type the default user ID (USERID) in the User ID field and the default password (PASSWORD) in the Password field (where the sixth character is the number zero, not the letter O) and click OK.
 Type n when asked if you want to run setup.
-The main page in the management module opens.
+The main page in the management-module interface opens.

-Note: Capital letters are required; these fields are both case-sensitive.
-To increase system security, change the password after you log on for the first time.

-- Select Management on the I/O Module Tasks menu on the left side of the BladeCenter Management Module window.
+- Note: The User ID and Password fields are case-sensitive.
+Enter your information in uppercase letters only (for example, ABCDE).
+To maintain system security, change the password after you log on for the first time. - 2.
+Select Management from the I/O Module Tasks menu on the left side of the BladeCenter Management Module window.
 The I/O Module Tasks window opens. - 3.
 Click Start Telnet Session, as shown in the following illustration.
 If you do not have an assigned initial password, type the default password (admin) in the Password field and press Enter.